 Origin of the Recipe for Spicy Penne all’Arrabbiata:

 Many years ago, my husband, Claudio, used to work in an Italian restaurant.
 He became friends with the chef, who originated from the eternal city of Rome.
 It was here that my husband adapted this recipe.
-After all these decades, this recipe for Spicy Penne all’Arrabbiata has become one of his signature dishes – a hearty, spicy primo piatto made with only 7 simple ingredients that comes together in less than 30 minutes.
+After all these decades, this recipe for Spicy Penne all’Arrabbiata has become one of his signature dishes – a hearty, spicy primo piatto made with only 7 simple ingredients that come together in less than 30 minutes.
 Easy, quick and economical.

 And there you have it… what could be more satisfying than a plate of Spicy Penne all’Arrabbiata for your Sunday Supper?
 Are you willing to take the heat?